 • Diabetes

-If you have sleep apnea, you may be wondering if there is a treatment that can help you without using a CPAP machine.
+If you have obstructive sleep apnea, you may be wondering if there is a treatment that can help you without using a CPAP machine.
 The good news is that there is!
 Glossopharyngeal nerve stimulation (GNS) is a new FDA-approved treatment for sleep apnea.

 Inspire: The New FDA-approved Medical Device for Sleep Apnea

 Inspire placement is a minimally invasive procedure that your ENT specialist can perform in an outpatient setting.
 When you’re ready to go to sleep, you simply turn on your Inspire remote to breathe well all through the night.
+The hypoglossal nerve stimulator implant is a small device placed under the skin that sends electrical impulses to the hypoglossal nerve.

 GNS therapy works by sending electrical impulses to the glossopharyngeal nerve.
 The GNS stimulates the muscles that keep the airway open.